-A. Harmonic Requirements
+A. HARMONIC REQUIREMENTS

-The introduction of abnormal noise/harmonics can cause abnormal neutral current flow, excessive heating in motors, capacitors, transformer/relays and switchgear fuses.
-Harmonics may also cause distortion and "jitter" in TV pictures, telephone interference and malfunctions in digital equipment such as computers.
-IEEE Standard 519 is O&RU, Inc.'s, guideline for harmonic content.
-All Applicants' generating facilities must conform to these requirements.
+The introduction of abnormal noise/harmonics can cause abnormal neutral current flow, excessive heating in motors, capacitors, transformer/relays, and switchgear/fuses.
+Harmonics may also cause distortion and 'jitter' in TV pictures, telephone interference, and malfunctions in digital equipment such as computers.
+All applicants generating facilities must conform to IEEE Standard 519.

-B. Governor Requirements
+B. GOVERNOR REQUIREMENTS

-For synchronous generators, the speed governor shall be capable of providing a five percent droop characteristic (i.e. - 0.15 Hz change in the generator speed will cause a five percent change in the generator load).
+For Synchronous generators, the speed governor shall be capable of providing a 5 percent drop characteristic (i.e., 00.15hz change in the generator speed will cause a 5 percent change in the generator load).
 Governors must be capable of operating unrestrained to regulate system frequency.